Arthur-CWW/eausyd-website/README.md

-# Getting Started with Developement
+## Getting Started with Developement
-## start a live server
+### start a live server
 ```
 yarn install # only needed to update dependencies
 yarn dev

 ```
-## helpful extension if you use vscode
+### helpful extension if you use vscode
 @bradlc.vscode-tailwindcss
 @ms-vscode.vscode-typescript-next
 @dsznajder.es7-react-js-snippets
 @dbaeumer.vscode-eslint
 ## Web stack
+- tailwind
+- nextjs
+- trpc
+- typescript

 ## Quick filestructure overview
 public assets are exposed in the public/ directory e.g. for statically loading images